 Now that we know that studies give us the green light to go ahead, it’s time to find out…

 How exactly does marijuana affect sleep?

 When we sleep, we go through four cycles, the last of which is the REM (rapid eye movement) phase.

-Here are the sleep cycles:
+Here are the sleep phases:

 - Half awake stage — the first 10 minutes of falling asleep.

 - Light sleep stage — heart rate slows down and body temperature drops.
 It’s a little bit harder to wake up from this stage.

 - Slow wave sleep (usually called deep sleep) — begins 35 to 45 minutes after falling asleep.
 Waking up from this stage usually results in feeling groggy for a couple of minutes after.